Common Trust

 Sprint-based collaboration

-Alongside developing the EOT design with Common Trust, The Ready ran an internal sprint-based process to engage a cross-functional team in defining trust roles, governance principles, and decision rights.
+The Ready ran an internal cross-functional process to define trust roles, governance norms, and decision rights.

 After the transition: Seamless ownership, stronger stewardship

 By early 2025, The Ready became employee-owned through its EOT.
-Day-to-day operations continued much as before, but with ownership now formally embedded in the company’s DNA.
-For the team, the transition felt like a natural extension of how the company was already operating.
+Day-to-day operations remained steady, but ownership was now formally embedded in the company's governance.

 Lessons for leaders exploring employee ownership

-- Start with alignment: Clarify goals between exiting and continuing leaders before you begin.
+• Start with alignment: Clarify goals across exiting and continuing leaders.

-- Keep it simple: Choose an ownership structure that’s sustainable for you and your team to manage.
+• Keep it practical: Choose an ownership structure your team can sustain.